 Patients can call the eye care center on the below given phone number for appointment.

 1960 Bethel Rd, Suite 150, Columbus, Ohio, 43220

 Authorized/Official Person Profile:

 Officially authorized person to contact for any management issues or complaints of this clinic are as below.
 Person's position and contact details are also mentioned below.

 NPI number stands for National Provider Identifier which is a unique 10-digit identification number issued to health care providers in the United States by the Centers for Medicare and Medicaid Services (CMS).

-NPI details of stated center are as mentioned below.
+NPI details for Bethel Vision Center Center are as mentioned below.